OpenBMB/RAGEval/README.md

 RAGEval is a novel framework designed for automatically generating evaluation datasets to assess the knowledge usage ability of different Large Language Models (LLMs) in various Retrieval-Augmented Generation (RAG) scenarios.
 Unlike existing RAG benchmarks that focus on general knowledge, RAGEval enables the creation of domain-specific factual queries, allowing for a more nuanced evaluation of RAG systems across different vertical domains.

 ## News
+- **[2024/9/21]** We have released our article generation pipeline and 'query-answer-reference' generation pipeline
 - **[2024/8/31]** We have released our evaluation method at the ``rageval/evaluation`` folder.
 - **[2024/8/25]** We have released our DragonBall dataset at the ``dragonball_dataset`` folder.
 The RAGEval pipeline is coming soon!